giopogg/jtdm/cran-comments.md

 ## Resubmission
 This is a resubmission.
+In this new version I modified the parameter definition in the function to sample from the regression coefficient matrix B.

+## R CMD check results

+0 errors | 0 warnings | 0 note

+### Resubmission
+This is a resubmission.
 In this new version I have included additional checks on the input data to prevent errors.

-## R CMD check results
+### R CMD check results

 0 errors | 0 warnings | 0 note